DataDog/integrations-extras/rum_angular/README.md

 Monitor your Angular applications from end-to-end by:

 - Tracking and visualizing user journeys across your entire stack
-- Debugging the root cause of slow load times, which may be an issue with your React code, network performance, or underlying infrastructure
+- Debugging the root cause of slow load times, which may be an issue with your Angular code, network performance, or underlying infrastructure
 - Analyzing and contextualizing every user session with attributes such as user ID, email, name, and more
 - Unifying full-stack monitoring in one platform for frontend and backend development teams